 Dividends have an expiration date: Annual dividends are good for 2 years after issued and expire on January 3.
 The brand issues refunds for unredeemed REI credit card rebates.

-Finally, it’s worth noting REI pairs the dividend release with an annual sale — make a purchase with your dividend on or before April 4 and get an additional 20 percent off a full-priced item and an outlet item.
+Finally, it’s worth noting REI pairs the dividend release with an annual sale — make a purchase with your dividend on or before April 6 and get an additional 20% off a full-price item and an outlet item.
 So act soon to make the most of your dividend.